uwescience/HackWeek-Toolkit/docs/index.md

 # Overview

-This documentation provides information on methods for hosting and facilitating data science educational workshops.
-The approaches described here come out of experimentation with the [hackweek model](https://www.pnas.org/content/115/36/8872.short) designed within the [Moore/Sloan Data Science Environment](http://msdse.org/).
+This documentation provides information on methods for hosting and facilitating participant-driven data science workshops.
+The approaches described here come out of experimentation with the [hackweek model](https://www.pnas.org/content/115/36/8872.short) designed within the [Moore/Sloan Data Science Environment](http://msdse.org/), and borrow ideas from [The Carpentries](https://carpentries.org/).
 Previous events include [astrohackweek](https://astrohackweek.org), [geohackweek](https://geohackweek.github.io), [neurohackadamey](https://neurohackademy.org), [waterhackweek](https://waterhackweek.github.io), [oceanhackweek](https://oceanhackweek.github.io) and [Cryospheric Sciences with ICESat-2 hackweek](https://icesat-2hackweek.github.io).

 The overall mission of these types of events is to create conditions that foster and enable: